End-to-End testing with Puppeteer and Jest

 })();

-As you can probably already see Puppeteer relies heavily on promises, so we will always use it with async/await.
-With puppeteer.launch() on line 5 we are launching new Chromium instance, in options we specify headless: false
+As you can probably already see, Puppeteer relies heavily on promises, so we will always use it with async/await.
+With puppeteer.launch() on line ,5, we are launching a new Chromium instance, in options we specify:

-option on line 7 specify that our code will wait till DOM content is loaded.
-Line 9 just makes app to stop for 5 seconds, so you can observe it.
-And on line 11 we close the browser.
+The option on line 7 specifies that our code will wait until the DOM content is loaded.
+Line 9 just stops the app for 5 seconds so you can observe it.
+In line 11, we close the browser.

 Integrating Puppeteer with Jest

-Now we will integrate Puppeteer with Jest.
-But why is this necessary in the first place?
-We do this, because Puppeteer on itself isn't testing framework, it is tool which allow us to control Headless Chrome.
-So in order to make our work easier, we combine it with Jest, which provides great testing utilities.
+Now, we will integrate Puppeteer with Jest.
+But why is this necessary?
+Puppeteer isn't a testing framework; it is a tool for controlling Headless Chrome.
+So, to make our work easier, we combine it with Jest, which provides great testing utilities.

 Jest Configuration